 - Rate of Aboriginal adults smoking in 2009 in NSW (all Australians: 17.2%).
 Same figure for 2005: 43.2% (18.4%)

-- Times Aboriginal people are more likely to smoke tobacco than non-Aboriginal people .
+- Times higher: The probability that Aboriginal people smoke tobacco, compared to non-Aboriginal people .

 - Percentage of Indigenous adults who smoke cigarettes, which can be as high as 70% in some northern communities .

 - Percentage of Aboriginal adult deaths in the Northern Territory linked to smoking.
 Same figure for hospital admissions: 3% .

 - Number of cigarettes an Aboriginal person smokes each week.
 Same number for a non-Aboriginal person: 101 .